keyeh/bannedfromclubpenguin/README.md

  * `playGame.ahk` is run automatically, but you may need to trigger it with `x` hotkey manually
  * Enjoy your ban

+## Contributing
+Please do, I'll accept pretty much any PR just keep it clean-ish

 ## Todo
 * Refactor
 * Tests